ganzettm/SynSpine/README.md

 # SynSpine

-Description of the dataset
+## Dataset Description

-This dataset is derived from the SynSpine workflow, a pioneering approach designed to generate synthetic magnetic resonance (MR) data that authentically simulates longitudinal spinal cord (SC) deformations, such as cord atrophy.
-This addresses the critical need for reliable ground truth data to evaluate and validate specialized analysis algorithms.
+The SynSpine dataset originates from the innovative SynSpine workflow, designed to create synthetic magnetic resonance (MR) data that realistically mimics longitudinal spinal cord deformations, such as cord atrophy.
+This dataset fulfills the crucial need for reliable ground truth data, enabling the evaluation and validation of advanced analysis algorithms.

-The SynSpine workflow consists of two phases:
+The SynSpine workflow is executed in three key phases:

-1) generating synthetic MR images by isolating, extracting and scaling the spinal cord, simulating atrophy on the PAM50 template;
+1) Synthetic MR Image Generation: The spinal cord is isolated, extracted, and scaled using the PAM50 template to produce synthetic MR images (on the PAM50 space).
-2) performing non-rigid registration to align the synthetic images with the subject's native space, ensuring accurate anatomical correspondence.
-Images with various levels of simulated atrophy and Rician noise are provided.
+2) Non-Rigid Registration: These synthetic images are aligned to the subject's native space through non-rigid registration, ensuring precise anatomical correspondence with the PAM50 template.

-What is new in this release?
-This version of the dataset is the first release

-Previous versions
-No previous versions
+3) Noise Simulation: Rician noise is added to the synthetic MR images to accurately replicate noise patterns typically observed in MR imaging.

-Contacts
+## Contacts
 For more information about the dataset and eventual collaborations, please contact Dr. Marco Ganzetti.

 Email: ganzettm@gmail.com

 Google Scholar: https://scholar.google.com/citations?user=RWlbB04AAAAJ&hl=en&oi=ao

 LinkedIn: https://ch.linkedin.com/in/marco-ganzetti